Global homotopy theory via spectral Mackey functors: The global effective Burnside category

 (where we have again omitted the edge $C\to F$ and already pasted the two transformations filling the middle square) to the $2$-simplex

 given as the pasting

 where $\rho^*$ is the total mate of $\rho_!$ and $\sigma_\lozenge$ is defined as above. \end{prop}

-As we will only apply this to the functor $\psi\colon\mathscr F\to\cat{Cat}^\amalg$, and since we will ultimately be only interested in the postcomposition of this with $\core\colon\cat{Cat}^\amalg_{(2,1)}\to\cat{SymMonGrpd}$, we could have also instead applied Barwick's \emph{unfurling construction} for Waldhausen bicartesian fibrations \cite[Section~11]{barwick-mackey}.
+The proof of the proposition is deferred to the appendix.
+As we will only apply this to the functor $\psi$ landing in $\cat{Cat}^\amalg$, and since we will ultimately be only interested in the postcomposition of this with $\core\colon\cat{Cat}^\amalg_{(2,1)}\to\cat{SymMonGrpd}$, we could have also instead applied Barwick's \emph{unfurling construction} for Waldhausen bicartesian fibrations \cite[Section~11]{barwick-mackey}.
 However, Barwick's result first yields a (Waldhausen) cocartesian fibration, which one then has to straighten into a functor, and as we will at several places below need the above explicit description of the resulting functor on $2$-simplices, proving the $2$-categorical proposition directly seems to be less work than unravelling Barwick's construction.

-We moreover remark that the analogous statement for the usual span-$2$-category (and without any of the above strictness assumptions) appears as \cite[Theorem~5.2.1]{balmer-mackey}; thus, if one is willing to believe that $\Agl$ is equivalent to the Duskin nerve of the corresponding span $2$-category in a compatible way, one could as well deduce this from \emph{loc.~cit.}
+We moreover remark that the analogous statement for the `classical' span \hbox{$2$-category} (and without any of the above strictness assumptions) appears as \cite[Theorem~5.2.1]{balmer-mackey}; thus, if one is willing to believe that $\Agl$ is equivalent to the Duskin nerve of the corresponding span $2$-category in a compatible way, one could as well deduce this from \emph{loc.~cit.}